shashankms9/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_08.md

    ![Web Publish Activity view with the publish process status and API site url](https://github.com/CloudLabs-MCW/MCW-App-modernization/blob/fix/Hands-on%20lab/media/local/webapp2.png?raw=true "Web Publish Activity")

-   > If you don't see the **Web Publish Activity** view, you can find it on View menu-> Other Windows -> Microsoft Azure Activity Log.
+   > If you don't see the **Web Publish Activity** view, you can find it on View menu-> Other Windows -> Web Publish Activity

 8. A web browser should open to the published site.
 If not, open the URL of the published Web API in a browser window.
 Initially, you should see a message that the page cannot be found.